Skip to content

 Why not AllowAnyOrigin for SignalR

-CORS spec says: when a request has Access-Control-Allow-Credentials: true, the Access-Control-Allow-Origin must be an explicit origin, not *.
+CORS spec says: when a response has Access-Control-Allow-Credentials: true, the Access-Control-Allow-Origin must be an explicit origin, not *.
 SignalR’s negotiate request is credentialed (it carries Cookie or the JWT via accessTokenFactory’s query-param fallback).
 With AllowAnyOrigin(), the server emits Allow-Origin: *, which violates the spec — the browser silently refuses to use the response, and SignalR’s HubConnection fails to start with a confusing CORS error.

-Use SetIsOriginAllowed(origin => true) instead.
-It emits the actual origin back in Allow-Origin, satisfying the spec, while accepting every origin in practice (which is what dev wants).
+SetIsOriginAllowed(origin => true) echoes the actual origin back in Allow-Origin, satisfying the spec, while accepting every origin in practice (which is what dev wants).

 Security headers